Frequently Asked Questions

 A large NCI-designated comprehensive cancer center involves a lot of people, services and research.
 Below you'll find questions and answers to some of the most common questions.

-Moffitt is the only NCI Comprehensive Cancer Center based in the state of Florida.
-This coveted distinction, given to only 47 centers in the country, recognizes Moffitt as one of the top institutions developing and translating scientific discoveries into new and promising treatments for cancer patients.
+Moffitt is the only NCI Comprehensive Cancer Center based in Florida.
+This coveted distinction, given to only 51 centers in the country, recognizes Moffitt as one of the top institutions developing and translating scientific discoveries into new and promising treatments for cancer patients.

 A full-service hospital, Moffitt is licensed for 206 beds.